micromdm/scep/README.md

     	validity for new client certificates in days (default "365") -csrverifierexec string
-    	will be passed the CSRs for verification
+    	will be passed the CSRs for verification -certsuccesserexec string
-  -debug
+    	will be passed the certs on successful generation -certfailerexec string
+    	will be passed the certs on failed generation -debug
     	enable debug logging
   -depot string